Space Explorers Summer Camps: BE the Scientist!

 For nearly a decade, it was my dream to someday send my daughter to Virginia Tech.
 Two months ago, I began to rethink that dream when my daughter, Megan, attended space camp at JMU - Anita, Harrisonburg.
 Read full letter...

 We seek to inspire and excite the next generation of scientists and engineers.
 These exciting camps will demonstrate to students that science is constantly changing, constantly uncovering new clues about why our universe is the way it is and not some other way.
 We will ask questions and then use the scientific method to try to answer them!
 We will investigate the size and scale of our solar system, learn about the robotic exploration of it, and learn about our own planet Earth and our fragile environment!
-Special summer camp visitors include WHSV-TV 3’s Aubrey Urbanowicz and perhaps even a NASA astronaut or engineer!
+Special Space Explorers camp visitors may include JMU science professors, engineers working at NASA on new missions, and perhaps even a NASA astronaut!

 The opportunity for students to come on campus, use facilties, interact with staff, and be successful is a true game-changer. -- Donna Whitly-Smith '75, Assistant Superintendent, Page County Public Schools.
 Read full letter ...

 Please be aware: The John C. Wells planetarium strives to bring cutting-edge science to JMU as well as to the larger Shenandoah Valley community.
 Hence, the staff presents established science that is based on consensus from the scientific community.
 We will present the scientific evidence on topics such as evolution, the Big Bang, age of the Earth, and climate change.
 All of our full dome shows, activities, and live star talks make reference and begin with the premise that the age of the Universe is 13.8 billion years old, and that our Sun and the Solar System formed ~5 billions years ago.
 Our staff will not alter their presentations when discussing what some consider controversial science topics.